dalekurt/docker-jenkins/README.md

 # Docker Jenkins
 Docker image with Jenkins installed listening on port 8080.
-Additional packages installed git, pip and awscli tools.

 ## Usage
 To run the container, do the following: